-Capital resources from operating activities are expected to continue to decline over the next several quarters as the result of increased spending for research and development projects, including clinical trials.
-We expect that our existing capital resources combined with future cash flows will be sufficient to support operating needs throughout the next fifteen to eighteen months.
+Our capital resources from operating activities are expected to continue to decline over the next several quarters as the result of increased spending for research and development projects, including clinical trials.
+We expect that our existing capital resources combined with future cash flows will be sufficient to support operating needs for at least the coming year.
 Financing in future periods will most likely be required to fund development of our research and development pipeline and the possible launch of any future products.
 Our future capital requirements will depend upon numerous factors, including:

-- the progress of our research and development programs; - the scope, timing and results of pre-clinical testing and clinical trials; - the results of operations; - the cost, timing and outcome of regulatory reviews; - the rate of technological advances; - ongoing determinations of the potential commercial success of our products under development;
+the progress of our research and development programs;

-- the level of resources devoted to sales and marketing capabilities; and - the activities of competitors.
+- the scope, timing and results of pre-clinical testing and clinical trials; - the results of operations; - the cost, timing and outcome of regulatory reviews; - the rate of technological advances; - ongoing determinations of the potential commercial success of our products under development; - the level of resources devoted to sales and marketing capabilities; and - the activities of competitors.

 To obtain additional capital when needed, we will evaluate alternative financing sources, including, but not limited to, the issuance of equity or debt securities, corporate alliances, joint ventures, and licensing agreements.
-However, there can be no assurance that funding will be available on favorable terms, if at all, when needed.
-If we are unable to obtain additional capital, management may be required to explore alternatives to reduce cash used by operating activities.
+However, there can be no assurance that funding will be available on favorable terms, if at all.
+If we are unable to obtain additional capital, management may be required to explore alternatives to reduce cash used by operating activities, including the termination of research and development efforts that may appear to be promising to the Company.